-The USI Radiologic Technology Program will:
+The University of Southern Indiana Radiologic Technology Program goals:

 Outcome 1: Student will demonstrate clinical professionalism.

 Outcome 2: Student will plan a career path for professional goals.

 The Job Placement Rate is of those actively seeking employment within twelve months of graduation.
 The JRCERT defines "not actively seeking employment" as: 1) graduate fails to communicate with program officials regarding employment status after multiple attempts OR 2) graduate is unwilling to seek employment that requires relocation OR 3) graduate is unwilling to accept employment due to salary or hours OR 4) graduate is on active military duty OR 5) graduate is continuing education.
 Due to this definition there may be a difference in the number of graduates and the number of graduates employed.